cldmnky/dyndnsr53/docs/GITHUB_ACTIONS.md

 - Confirm the registry URL is correct (`quay.io/cldmnky`)
 - Check repository permissions on Quay.io
 - Verify the repository exists and is accessible

+### Security Scan Issues

+- **"Resource not accessible by integration"**: This indicates GitHub Advanced Security is not enabled
+- **Solution**: The workflow will still run security scans and display results in Actions summary
+- **Advanced Security**: Enable GitHub Advanced Security for Security tab integration
+- **Artifacts**: Security scan results are always available as downloadable artifacts